 This decision is final.

 GRADUATION REQUIREMENTS

-In order to receive a degree from an undergraduate degree program, a student must:
+In order to receive a degree from an undergraduate degree program, a student must complete all semester credit hours including all required coursework and achieve an overall cumulative grade point average (GPA) of 2.0.